rupamonly/dodgemaster_adaptive_villain/README.md

 - Dynamically decides whether to dodge or not using a single-layer perceptron.

 - Perceptron predicts dodge success based on ball type, distance, speed, and previous dodge outcomes.

-🔄 Dynamic Adaptation:

-- The villain’s behavior changes as it adapts to new ball speeds, types, and hit patterns.

-- Changing ball tags dynamically retrains the perceptron to adjust its responses.

 🕹️ Collision and Training Logic: